mmkal/expect-type/README.md

   - array item values
   - nullable types
 - assertions on types "matching" rather than exact type equality, for "is-a" relationships e.g. `expectTypeOf(square).toMatchTypeOf<Shape>()`
 - built into existing tooling.
 No extra build step, cli tool, IDE extension, or lint plugin is needed.
 Just import the function and start writing tests.
-Failures will be at compile time - they'll appear in your IDE and when you run `tsc`.
+Failures will be at compile time - they'll appear in your IDE and when you run `tsc`. `tsd`, for example, [behaves differently in a "normal" environment like your IDE](https://github.com/tsdjs/tsd/issues/200).
 - small implementation with no dependencies.
 [Take a look!](./src/index.ts) (tsd, for comparison, is [2.6MB](https://bundlephobia.com/result?p=tsd@0.13.1) because it ships a patched version of typescript).

 ## Contributing